Start Printed Page 67331

-In accordance with the Paperwork Reduction Act of 1995, this notice announces the Agricultural Marketing Service's (“AMS”) intention to request an extension for the form currently used by marketers to apply for exemption from market promotion assessments under 23 marketing order programs.
+In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
+3501), this notice announces the Agricultural Marketing Service's (“AMS”) intention to request an extension for the forms currently used by marketers to apply for exemption from market promotion assessments under 22 marketing order programs.

-Comments on this notice must be received by April 24, 2017.Start Further Info
+Comments on this notice must be received by January 13, 2014.

-Comments are welcome and should reference the docket number and the date and page number of this issue of the Federal Register, as well as the appropriate marketing order number.
-Comments may be submitted by mail to the Docket Clerk, Specialty Crops Program, AMS, USDA, 1400 Independence Avenue SW., Stop 0237, Room 1406-S, Washington, DC 20250-0237, or online at www.regulations.gov.
+Comments: Comments are welcome and should reference the docket number and the date and page number of this issue of the Federal Register, as well as the appropriate Marketing Order number.
+Comments may be submitted by mail to the Docket Clerk, Fruit and Vegetable Program, AMS, USDA, 1400 Independence Avenue SW., Stop 0237, Room 1406-S, Washington, DC 20250-0237, or online at www.regulations.gov.
 All comments received will be available for public inspection in the Office of the Docket Clerk during regular USDA business hours, or they can be viewed at www.regulations.gov.

 OMB Number: 0581-0216.